Family Law: How to get a Continuance of Your Hearing

 It changes the date of a hearing in a case.
-If you do not think that you have enough time to get ready for a hearing, go to a hearing, or meet a deadline to file something before a hearing in your case, you may want to ask for a continuance.
+If you do not think that you have enough time to get ready for or go to a hearing, or to meet a deadline to file something before a hearing in your case, you may want to ask for a continuance.
 Use this publication if:

-- You need to ask for the hearing to be continued.
+You need to ask the court to continue the hearing

 To get a continuance for a trial, you must usually: